asuh/frontend-setup/readme.md

 The first thing you do after installing Sublime is to [install Package Control](https://packagecontrol.io/installation).
 This is the most important addition you'll make to Sublime Text and it'll give you the power to install plugins, add-ons, themes, color schemes and everything in between.

-Let's configure our editor a little.
-Go to **Sublime Text > Preferences > Settings - User** and paste this code from [my Preferences.sublime-settings file](https://gist.github.com/asuh/67586e056eba7757330f).

-Feel free to tweak these to your taste.
-When done, save the file and close it.

 Now for the color.
 I'm going to change two things:
 - **Theme** (which is how the tabs, the file explorer on the left, etc. look)
 - **Color Scheme** (the colors of the code).